Soybean Oil

 Storage Tips

-Soybean oil should be stored in a cool, dark place away from direct sunlight and heat.
-An unopened bottle can typically be stored at room temperature for an extended period.
-Once opened, it's best to keep it tightly sealed and refrigerated to prevent rancidity.
-Check for any changes in smell or appearance before use, as these may indicate spoilage.
+Soybean oil should be stored in a cool, dark place away from direct sunlight and heat to prevent it from becoming rancid.
+An unopened bottle can typically be kept at room temperature until its expiration date.
+Once opened, it's best to store it in a tightly sealed container and use it within a few months for optimal flavor and quality.
+Refrigeration is not typically required, but it can help extend the shelf life if you live in a particularly warm climate.

 Marnirni-apinthi Building, Lot Fourteen,